davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 “The quality that we call beauty, however, must always grow from the realities of life, and our ancestors, forced to live in dark rooms, presently came to discover beauty in shadows, ultimately to guide shadows towards beauty’s ends.” - Tanizaki

 ## The death of creative work
+Writing shit about new snow
+for the rich
+is not art.
+- Kobayashi Issa

 ## Enshittification